 Compare fixed rate mortgages if you're remortgaging, a first-time buyer, looking for a buy-to-let or moving home

-Whilst there are a number of different mortgages available, there are two main types of deal to choose from, fixed-rate mortgages and variable rate mortgages.
-There are then three types of variable rate mortgage:
+Whilst there are quite a large number of different mortgage products available, there are two main types of interest rate to choose from, fixed-rate mortgages and variable rate mortgages.

 To see the average current mortgage rates across more product types, please visit our rates page.